Wander Franco Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- His most recent appearance came on Tuesday against the New York Mets, when the righty threw six innings, surrendering six earned runs while giving up seven hits.
+- His last appearance came on Wednesday against the New York Mets, when the lefty went 5 2/3 innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.